 Service is included in approved waiver.
 There is no change in service specifications.
 Service is included in approved waiver.
 The service specifications have been modified.
+Service is not included in the approved waiver.

 Those physical adaptations, including pest control, to the private residence of the participant or the participant's family, required by the participant's service plan, that are necessary to ensure the health, welfare and safety of the participant or that enable the participant to function with greater independence in the home.
 Such adaptations include the installation of ramps and grab-bars, widening of doorways, modification of bathroom facilities, heating and air units, and the installation of specialized electric and plumbing systems that are necessary to accommodate the medical equipment and supplies that are necessary for the welfare of the participant.